stolostron/right-sizing/docs/rs-virtualization/installation-steps.md

 - [MCO](https://github.com/stolostron/multicluster-observability-operator/) should be installed into the hub cluster with latest version.
 - `oc` CLI should be installed and configured to interact with Openshift cluster

-# Steps to Enable Right Sizing Vistualization
+# Steps to Enable Right Sizing Virtualization

-For enabling Right Sizing Vistualization, we need to add Prometheus recording rule as well as [custom allowlist](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.10/html-single/observability/index#creating-custom-rules) to each managed clusters.
+For enabling Right Sizing Virtualization, we need to add Prometheus recording rule as well as [custom allowlist](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.10/html-single/observability/index#creating-custom-rules) to each managed clusters.

 ## Step 1: Login into Openshift Cluster
 From the terminal, login into ACM hub cluster environment using login command.
 You can easily get it form the Hub cluster Console UI.